bgonzalezcbcv/cb-web/README.md

 To get started, in the root of the project run the following commands:

     npm install && npm start

+or if you have errors installing packages:

+    npm install --force && npm start

-Then open http://localhost:3000/ on your web browser.
+Then open http://localhost:3000/ on your web browser

+To run tests: `npm test`